JamesMGreene/node-aes256/README.md

 This module generates a random [initialization vector](https://en.wikipedia.org/wiki/Initialization_vector) each time the encrypt method is called.
 Furthermore, your shared key can be of any size because it is hashed using sha256.

 ## Setup
+Make sure you install and require the nodejs-aes256 module.

 `npm install nodejs-aes256`